Mitch Rouse

 Edward Mitchell "Mitch" Rouse (born August 6, 1964) is an American film and television actor, director, and screenwriter.
+He is known for co-creating Comedy Central's Exit 57 (1995–1996) and Strangers with Candy (1999–2000), with fellow The Second City alumni Stephen Colbert, Paul Dinello and Amy Sedaris.
+In 2008 he created and starred in Spike TV's comedy series Factory.

+Early life

-Rouse was born in Knoxville, Tennessee, and raised in Oak Ridge, Tennessee, where he played football at Oak Ridge High School.
+Rouse was born in Knoxville, Tennessee, and raised in Oak Ridge, Tennessee.
+He played football at Oak Ridge High School, where he graduated in 1983.
 He attended the University of Tennessee, then developed an interest in acting.

 Career

-Rouse studied acting in Atlanta and later, improvisation in Chicago, where he became involved with improv guru Del Close and Chicago's Second City Theatre where he met long-time friend David Pasquesi.
-After writing and performing in a number of Second City productions, Rouse moved to New York City.
+Rouse studied acting in Atlanta and later, improvisation in Chicago, where he became involved with improv guru Del Close and Chicago's Second City Theatre where he met long-time friend David Pasquesi and future collaborators Amy Sedaris and Paul Dinello.
+After writing and performing in a number of Second City productions, Rouse, Dinello and Sedaris moved to New York City where they put on a play titled Stitches, which they performed Off-Broadway at LaMama theater.

 Television

+In 1995, with Sedaris, Dinello, and fellow Second City alumn, Stephen Colbert, he co-created and starred in Comedy Central's sketch show Exit 57.
+The show aired through 1996.
+Although it lasted only 12 episodes, the show received favorable reviews and was nominated for five CableACE Awards in 1995, in categories including best writing, performance, and comedy series.